LafaDev/LafaDev/README.md

 <p>
 My name is Lucas, I'm a Full-Stack developer from :brazil: Brazil.
 <br>
-I'm currently studying at <a href="https://www.betrybe.com/" target="_bank">Trybe</a>, a programming school that has given me the opportunity to work with diverse teams on various projects
+I'm certified at <a href="https://www.betrybe.com/" target="_bank">Trybe</a>, a programming school that has given me the opportunity to work with diverse teams on various projects
 <br> <br>
 As a developer, I'm passionate about continuously learning and improving my skills.
 I enjoy checking on the latest technologies, and I'm always looking for ways to grow in my field.
 <br>